 Why is the NAI’s work important?

 NAI members provide infrastructure that enables a thriving and diverse market of ad-supported free content and services.
 The NAI’s role is to preserve consumer trust in this market by setting the bar for responsible data collection and use practices online and by ensuring our member companies meet that bar.

-As online advertising continues to grow and diversify and new technologies emerge, the NAI will remain a vigorous advocate for responsible online advertising standards.
+As digital advertising continues to grow and diversify and new technologies emerge, the NAI will remain a vigorous advocate for responsible online advertising standards.
 With effective self-regulation, everyone wins – industry, regulators, and most importantly, consumers.

 What are the NAI’s core values?